howsoai/howso-docs/source/getting_started/intro.rst

 - Remain robust to adversarial attacks that exploit AI in action, and reliably detect them

-  Howso outperforms other AI methdos and maintaining the integrity of your data and decisions, even after an attack.
+  Howso outperforms other AI methods and maintaining the integrity of your data and decisions, even after an attack.

 Limitations
 -----------